Ensure Your Offer is Accepted With Our VA Loan Review

-VA loans give you many advantages that other loans cannot offer including government backed loans like FHA.
-Usually, no down payment is required, there is no monthly mortgage insurance and you can even prepay as much of the loan as you want without being penalized.
+Additionally, you can pay off as much of the loan as you want without any penalties.
 However, after obtaining a VA eligibility certificate, you have one more hurdle to cross: getting your home purchase offer accepted by a seller.

-Get a HomePromise VA Loan Review of Your Qualifications
+Get a HomePromise VA Loan Review

 Avoid Homes in Poor Condition